Raising chickens can be many things: therapeutic, rewarding, fun and for beginners maybe a bit nerve wracking!

 Whoever said ‘cleanliness is next to godliness’ never kept chickens.
 I have already told you that chicks are messy, so you get to be ‘room service’ for them!

-It is very important that their brooder area, feeder and waterer be kept clean.
+It is imperative that their brooder area, feeder and waterer be kept clean.
 The poop needs to be removed daily, change litter as frequently as you need.
 Once it becomes wet, it must be changed.

 Remember, the brooder is very warm, there is poop and it is wet – it is the perfect breeding ground for bacteria.